 4Keep Mosquitoes Away With Certain Plants

 We wish!
 Let’s apply some logic to this one.
 Say you have a plant that is proven to repel (or is of no interest to) mosquitoes.
 So, where will the mosquito go instead?
 How far away could this tiny creature possibly go?
 Unless carried by wind, that mosquito is still in the garden.
 And who cares if it’s on a plant?
-We just don’t want to be bitten.
+We don’t want it biting us!

-This has tips for attracting dragonflies to your garden.
+This has specific tips for attracting dragonflies to your garden.

 And avoid pesticides because, if you poison the pest, you poison the predator too.